Kylin-Network/kylin-collator/README.md

 ```

 #### Add OCW Signer
-Run `./scripts/insert_alice_key.sh` to insert OCW signer.
+run `./scripts/insert_alice_key.sh` to insert OCW signer.
 If the OCW signer does not have enough balance, please charge money as following instructions.

 #### Add New Oracle Service URL
 select Developer>>Extrinsics, then using priceFetchModule.addFetchDataRequest(url), type a url encode hex format.